-Anticipated timeframe to award for selected proposals: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than six months from the proposal submission deadline.
+Anticipated timeframe to award for selected proposals: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than three months from the proposal submission deadline.

 ADVISORY: All applicants must submit application packages through the website Grants.gov.
-PRM strongly recommends submitting your application package early to allow time to address any technical difficulties that may arise on the Grants.gov website.
+PRM strongly recommends submitting your application packages early to allow time to address any technical difficulties that may arise on the Grants.gov website.

 If you are new to PRM funding, the Grants.gov registration process can be complicated.
 We urge you to refer to PRM's General NGO Guidelines "Application Process" section for information and resources to help ensure that the application process runs smoothly.
 PRM also strongly encourages organizations that have received funding from PRM in the past to read this section as a refresher.
-Please note, some of the guidance and templates for refugee admissions programs differ from what is included on PRM's General NGO Guidelines website.
-Award applicants should follow the directions and templates provided in this funding opportunity.

-PRM strongly recommends proposals be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations when transmitted.
-Do not include a cover page.
+PRM strongly recommends application packages be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations when transmitted.
 Exceeding page length limits, including through the inclusion of cover pages, will result in disqualification.
-All documents must be in English.
+All documents must be in English and should avoid the use of jargon and should spell out all acronyms upon first use.